 The Company expects to continue incurring losses for the foreseeable future and will be required to raise additional capital to complete its clinical trials, pursue product development initiatives, obtain regulatory approval and penetrate markets for the sale of its products.
-Management believes that the Company will continue to have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means, but the Company's access to such capital resources is uncertain and is not assured.
+In December 2022, the Company entered into a Securities Purchase Agreement for up to \$60.0 million in additional funding if certain conditions are met.
+We completed the closing of the sale and issuance of the warrants for \$10.0 million in May 2023.
+The receipt of up to \$50.0 million is contingent upon the exercise of the warrants and the future performance of the Company.
+As the remaining funds are contingent, under accounting principles generally accepted in the United States of America (GAAP), management is not able to consider them available when assessing the Company's ability to operate as a going concern.
+Management believes that the Company will continue to have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means.
+However, access to such capital resources is uncertain and not assured.
 If the Company is unable to secure additional capital, it may be required to curtail its clinical trials and development of new products and take additional measures to reduce expenses in order to conserve its cash in amounts sufficient to sustain operations and meet its obligations.
 These measures could cause significant delays in the Company's efforts to complete its clinical trials and commercialize its products, which are critical to the realization of its business plan and the future operations of the Company.